reach-sh/reach-lang/docs/src/tut/mkt/index.md

 and in the second terminal,
 run `./reach run index buyer`

-If transaction is cancelled, the output received should look like:
+If the transaction is canceled, the output received should look like this:

 For Seller: